kframework/c-semantics/README.md

 no definition exists currently in the semantics.

-We recommend if you wish to execute such programs that you contact Runtime Verification, Inc, which sells a tool RV-Match based on this semantics which is capable of executing such programs by linking against the native code provided on your system for these libraries.
+We recommend if you wish to execute such programs that you contact Runtime Verification, Inc, which licenses a tool RV-Match based on this semantics which is capable of executing such programs by linking against the native code provided on your system for these libraries.
 For more information, contact https://runtimeverification.com/support.